 It’s essential to understand the phrase “pure in heart.”
 The word “pure” is the Greek word from which we get the English word, “Catharsis,” which means purging or cleansing.
 It refers to getting rid of something that is not good.

-Typically, the phrase “pure in heart” is interpreted as a reference to the heart being free from wrongful sexual desires—free from lust.
+Typically, the phrase “pure in heart” is interpreted as the heart being free from wrongful sexual desires—free from lust.
 Now, the heart should be free from lustful thoughts.
 In this same chapter, Jesus later talked about the dangers of lusting in the heart in areas of sex [Matt 5:27-30].
 However, pure in heart has a broader meaning than just a reference to sexual purity.
 It refers to a heart free from all kinds of impurities and is sincerely devoted to God—a heart with no divided loyalties and mixed motives.

 This understanding is evident from Jesus’s own words later in Matthew 6:24, “No one can serve two masters.
 Either you will hate the one and love the other, or you will be devoted to the one and despise the other.
 You cannot serve both God and money.”
 In this verse, what Jesus is saying is this: The heart that is the center of everything must be free from all impurities.
 No divided loyalties.
 No other allegiances.
 Complete devotion to God.
 A single-minded desire to wholly dedicate oneself to God and his glory.
-And that’s the heart that Jesus says God considers as pure.
+And that’s the heart that Jesus says God considers pure.

-Pursuing purity on the inside was the exact opposite of what the people of Jesus’s day pursued—especially the religious leaders.
+Pursuing purity on the inside was the exact opposite of what the people of Jesus’s day sought—especially the religious leaders.
 They didn’t care about inward purity.
 All they cared about was outward purity and conformity to human traditions that supposedly made one clean.